AS2812/SpotnSend/backend/README.md

 - Use the `/auth/signup/*` routes to drive the three-step onboarding wizard.
 Persist the `userId` returned from Step 1 for subsequent steps.
 - Store `accessToken` + `refreshToken` from `/auth/login` in secure storage.
 Add the header `Authorization: Bearer <token>` to all authenticated requests.
 - Use `/reports/nearby` for the Map and List tabs.
 Pass `radius`, `categories`, `subcategories`, and `statuses` query parameters to match the user?s filters.
-- After submitting a report, listen on the WebSocket channel `report:update` to refresh UI cards in real-time.
+- After submitting or updating a report, re-fetch `/reports/nearby` (the mobile app polls every few seconds to keep markers fresh).
-- Notifications tab hits `/notifications` (list) and `/notifications/mark` (mark read).
-The server also emits `notification` events over WebSocket for live updates.
+- Notifications tab hits `/notifications` (list) and `/notifications/mark` (mark read); clients can refresh on demand.
 - Reporting locks are enforced in the database via triggers; the API will return `403` if an unverified user attempts to submit a report.

 ## Background tasks / integrations

 - Replace the placeholder SMS + email providers using the keys defined in `.env` to send OTP codes and authority alerts.
 - The `uploads` directory is provided for local development.
 In production swap `multer`?s storage with S3, Azure Blob Storage, or any managed object store.
-- Socket.IO rooms are used for `user:{id}` (notifications) and `city:{name}` (report updates).
-Join rooms from Flutter using the same naming convention.
+- Realtime sockets have been removed in favour of periodic polling.

 ## Linting